'Chore-play'? When couples share the dishes, they're happier

 - Completing household tasks together as a couple can be a bonding activity

 Ian Kerner is a licensed couples therapist, writer and contributor on the topic of sex for CNN.
-For more on "Sex and Love Around the World," watch Christiane Amanpour's series on Saturdays at 10 p.m.
-ET/PT.

 (CNN)It's Friday night, you've just enjoyed a nice meal at home with your significant other, and they're giving you signs that they want to move things to the bedroom -- but one glance at the kitchen sink dampens any desire you might have felt.
 It's stacked full of dirty dishes.
 One of you will be stuck cleaning them sooner or later on.